jradam/keychef/readme.md

 ### Notes

+To get started with this project, install the required dependencies with `pip install -r requirements.txt`

-Build Windows executable by running `pyinstaller --onedir --noconfirm --add-data "main/icon.png;." keychef.pyw` in a Windows environment.
+You can build the Windows executable by running `pyinstaller --onedir --noconfirm --add-data "main/icon.png;." keychef.pyw` in a Windows environment.